Search Results for: Space Launch System

 Active Projects

-Financial Management A-25-04-00-FMD | Audit of NASA’s Fiscal Year 2025 Financial Statements The independent public accounting firm Ernst & Young LLP will perform this audit with oversight by OIG staff.
-Information Technology A-25-03-00-MSD | Evaluation of NASA’s Information Security Program under the Federal Information Security Modernization Act for Fiscal Year 2025 This audit will evaluate […]
+Financial Management A-25-04-00-FMD | Audit of NASA’s Fiscal Year 2025 Financial Statements The independent public accounting firm Ernst & Young LLP will perform this audit with oversight by NASA Office of Inspector General staff.
+Mission Support A-25-02-00-MSD | Audit of NASA’s Launch Infrastructure This audit will assess the state of NASA’s launch infrastructure and its […]